Aluminum Branch Wiring

 aluminum branch wiring

-aluminum wire on outlet
+aluminum wiring at outlet

 UPGRADING ALUMINUM WIRING